mweinbach/Emdash2/README.md

 ### Issues

-Emdash allows you to pass tickets straight from Linear, GitHub, or Jira to your coding agent.
+Emdash2 allows you to pass tickets straight from Linear, GitHub, or Jira to your coding agent.

 | Tool | Status | Authentication |
 | ----------- | ------ | ----------- |